Intentionally hiding key facts to paint negative picture

-Richard Lloyd Parry of The Times of London appears to be hiding key facts in an article 18th February 2023 headlined “PM’s murder shatters Moonie dream of linking Japan and Korea”.
+Richard Lloyd Parry of The Times of London is hiding key facts in an article 18th February 2023 headlined “PM’s murder shatters Moonie dream of linking Japan and Korea”.

 It is well-known that National Network of Lawyers Against Spiritual Sales, to which The Times refers several times in this article, was founded by communist and leftwing lawyers for the purpose of attacking, and destroying, the Unification Church, now called the Family Federation.
 Yet Lloyd Parry, Asia editor of The Times since 2002, simply refers to the network as “lawyers and campaigners against the church”, and one of the activists as “a lawyer who has acted for people claiming back donations from the church”.
 Nowhere is it mentioned that the network originates from the extreme Left.